Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: The eigenvalue curves

 Comparison with the symmetric matrices \eqref{M^s}, \eqref{M^la} and \eqref{bigmfM2} associated with the first and second order crossing forms reveals that the partial derivatives of the matrix $M$ satisfy

 where the last formula holds when $\p_\la M(\la_0,s_0)=0$.
 In particular, in the case $\dim\ker(N_{s_0}-s_0^2\la_0) = 1$ (so that $M$ is a scalar), we have

 where again the last formula holds when $\p_\la M(\la_0,s_0)=0$.
 Combining \eqref{mcomp} with the implicit function theorem immediately yields the following Hadamard-type formulas for the derivatives of the real eigenvalue curves in terms of the crossing forms.
-We remark that formula \eqref{eq:lamdash}, which includes the crossing form in the spectral parameter on the denominator, is in line with the expressions in \cite[Eq.
-(2.16)]{LSHad17} and \cite[Eq.
-(3.17)]{LS20metric}.
-Indeed, a closer look at the derivation of these formulas and the relevant crossing form in the spectral parameter reveals that the denominator indeed contains the latter in each case.

 \begin{cor} Under the assumption that $\dim \ker(N_{s_0} - s_0^2\la_0)=1$, the following hold: \begin{enumerate} \item If $\mathfrak m_{\lambda_0} \neq 0$, then there exists a $C^2$ curve $\lambda(s)$ near $s_0$ such that